Serhiy-Holiaka/Serhiy-Holiaka/README.md

 As a front-end developer I'm very attention to details and do my job as much good as it can be!

-🎯 `My goal` is not just to finish work, I try to do it the best solution!
+🎯 `My goal` is not just to finish work, I try to do it with the best solution!

 <img align="right" alt="GIF" src="https://github.com/Serhiy-Holiaka/Serhiy-Holiaka/blob/main/coding.gif?raw=true" width="400" height="300" />